 - Tolerates: Rabbit, Deer, Drought, Erosion, Dry Soil, Shallow-Rocky Soil, Air Pollution

 This cultivar can turn a burgundy shade in the cooler months of fall which makes it a very attractive and versatile plant for designing in your rock garden.I have a lot of this growing around my garden, both on the ground and in containers.
 It will cascade over the edge of a hypertufa pot beautifully, so I do use it quite a bit.
 It does make a good ground cover sedum since it grows so tightly.
 It is tighter in full sun, just a bit looser in semi-shade.

 I have the Sedum spurium “John Creech” growing in planters and it seems to be doing really well.
 Since the spreading nature of the plant causes it to cascade over the sides of a garden planter, it really gives a nice look to some of my draped hypertufa pots.

 Try this plant if you don’t already have it.
 It is very easy to find at the local garden centers or nurseries since it is a very common plant.
 Or ask a gardener you know.
 They would probably gladly share a cutting for you to take home.
 And a cutting means: lifting up a sheet of it and handing it over.
-It grows like that in some places.
+It grows like that so easily.
+What’s not to love?